Rare Bird Books, Ornithology

 Well-written book which includes useful chapters on literature of birding, great naturalists, artists, women and bird conservation, early history, etc.

 GOODERS, John; Roger Tory Peterson (introduction); Where to Watch Birds.
-London, Andre Deutsch, 1968, Second edition, 8vo; 313pp, illus, maps, orig cloth, fine.
+London, Andre Deutsch, 1968, Second edition, 8vo; 313pp, illus, maps, original cloth, fine.

 Excellent reference for watching birds in Britain.